jordan52/trickykegstands/src/site/todayILearned.md

 #### 2013 02 12

-I have no problem with The Show is the Rainbow.
+I have no problem with [The Show is the Rainbow](http://en.wikipedia.org/wiki/The_Show_is_the_Rainbow).

 Little else going on today.
 This FDA BS is getting me down.
 But, band practice is in a bit so that'll make it all better.

 She walked slowly though her gait was one of a barback sliding quickly through the crowd with buckets of ice.
-It'd be best described as some sort of reverse moonwalk in high heels.
+Her walk is best described as some sort of reverse moonwalk in high heels.

 Practice was better this week.
 I was more with it than last week.
 The two new songs are coming along nicely.
 Best joke of the night was Frank Ocean was simply channeling the spirit of Wesley Willis Sunday